manwar/theweeklychallenge/content/blog/perl-weekly-challenge-028.md

 ***
 ***

-> Write a script to check the file content without actually reading the content.
+> Write a script to check the file content without explicitly reading the content.
 It should accept file name with path as command line argument and print **"The file content is binary."** or else **"The file content is ascii."** accordingly.

 ***
 ***